JustMoney app

 Credit life cover

 Yes.
-This covers your outstanding balance in the case of death, permanent or temporary disability, critical or terminal illness.
+This policy covers your outstanding balance in the event of death, permanent or temporary disability, or critical or terminal illness.

 To qualify

-For a loan of more than 12 months: You must be 18 years or older, earn an income of at least R2,000 a month, and have a bank account into which your income can be paid.
+For a loan duration of more than 12 months, you must be 18 years or older, earn an income of at least R2,000 a month, and have a bank account into which your income is paid.

-• Your South African ID document or smart ID card.
+• Your South African ID document or card

-• Non-Absa customers will also need proof of residence, such as a municipal or rates account not older than three months.
+• Non-Absa customers will also need proof of residence, such as a municipal account not over three months old

 Loan amount